c19early.org COVID-19 treatment researchN-acetylcysteineN-acetylcys.. (more..)

 Figure 25.
 Efficacy vs. cost for COVID-19 treatments.

 N-acetylcysteine is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, and cases.
-11 studies from 11 independent teams in 8 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, and cases.
+11 studies from 11 independent teams in 8 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 25% [14‑35%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Results are very robust — in exclusion sensitivity analysis 16 of 24 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Alam et al. present another meta analysis for N-acetylcysteine, showing significant improvement for mortality.